Don Shields: College career

 Shields was a college basketball player for the Temple Owls men's basketball team under coach James Usilton from 1935 to 1938.
 He was nicknamed the 'spectacular splinter', and in 1938 led the Owls to victory in the inaugural NIT (National Invitation Tournament) championship game.
 He was voted as the 'most valuable player' of the tournament, and in 1969 was inducted into the Temple basketball Hall of Fame.
 During his tenure, Shields achieved All-American honors in 35-36', and again in 37-38', and his Owls compiled a record of 58-14.

 Professional career

 Phillips 66ers

 After college, Shields played with the Phillips 66ers (also known as the Phillips Oilers; from Bartlesville, Oklahoma) of the Amateur Athletic Union and the National Industrial Basketball League.
 His squad won the National AAU Championship in 1940 and 1942.

 Coaching career

 Tulsa Golden Hurricanes

 In 1945 through 1947, Don Shields coached the Tulsa Golden Hurricane men's basketball team.

+Head coaching record

 Later career

 Shields later became a college basketball referee and officiated in an NCAA tournament Final four game.
 He was also the general manager at Mid-Continent Pipeline Co. (which would later be known as Sun Oil Co. and which eventually would become Sunoco.)

 Don Shields died on March 30, 1993.